Meena Jutla: Manipulating Billy Fletcher and Ben Tucker's murder

 After Meena learns of David and Victoria's affair, she breaks into Victoria's house and destroys everything.
 Amy Wyatt (Natalie Ann Jamieson), who also lives there, immediately suspects Meena is responsible and confronts her, as well as informing the police.
 Billy sees their confrontation and intervenes before it can get physical; Meena labels Billy her "knight in shining armour" and starts a relationship with him to make David jealous.
 Billy still has romantic feelings for Dawn and the pair continue seeing each other, which Meena finds out about.
 Her reaction is to force Billy into allowing her to move in with him, which he reluctantly allows her to do.
 Hinting Meena's storylines for the end of 2021 in an interview with Inside Soap, Sandhu stated that the festive period is "intense" for her.
 Sandhu said that the storylines would be wilder than anything to date and that after reading the scripts for the Christmas episodes, she was surprised that they had managed to make her plot "10 times crazier than [she] could ever have imagined".
 Kate White, the conductor of her Inside Soap interview, wrote that Meena is "nowhere near done yet" in her time on Emmerdale.

 Ben Tucker (Simon Lennon) is blamed for the adventure survival challenge going wrong and for Andrea's death, so he begins watching footage from the bodycams to prove his innocence.
 While on a date with Billy, Meena learns that he has access to the footage and leaves to visit him.
 She watches the footage with him and brags about how she almost murdered Victoria, after which he runs away from Meena.
 Meena hits him over the head with a kayak oar when he is not looking, and then when he is injured on the ground, she hits him again and kills him.
 The murder and Lennon's departure were not previously announced, meaning the scenes were a surprise for viewers.

 After Ben's murder, Billy confesses to Meena that he wants to end their relationship to pursue Dawn instead.
 Sandhu said that his confession leads Meena to panic as she believes they are soulmates who are meant to be together.
 Therefore, to take ownership of the situation, Meena lies and tells Billy that she is pregnant with his baby.
-Sandhu explained that Meena does it as a way of "making sure that he can't cut her out of her life, and there's still a way of weaselling herself back in".
+Sandhu explained that Meena does it as a way of "making sure that he can't cut her out of his life, and there's still a way of weaselling herself back in".
 Her reveal of the supposed pregnancy leads Billy to see the first signs of her "possessiveness and controlling behaviour", as well as putting difficulty in his plan of getting back with Dawn.
 Sandhu said that even she was shocked by the scripts and said: "there's nothing that's out of bounds for her because she doesn't feel guilty about doing anything and she doesn't believe that laws and bad things apply to her".